-The Greenhouse (GN) is a complex of buildings that support the landscape technology program and complements the new landscaping design labs in SA.
+The Greenhouse (GN) is a complex of buildings that support the environmental horticulture and sustainable agribusiness program and complements the new landscaping design labs in SA.

-The High Technology and Science Center (HT) contains classrooms, computer-equipped classrooms, specialized technology labs, the Part-Time Faculty Resource Center; a Cybersecurity Center; a video conferencing room; the Globe Hall auditorium with seating for 480; faculty offices, and the Office of the Collegewide Dean of Mathematics, Statistics, and Data Science.
+The High Technology and Science Center (HT) contains classrooms, computer-equipped classrooms, specialized technology labs, the Part-Time Faculty Resource Center; a Cybersecurity Center; an Information Technology Institute classroom; the Globe Hall auditorium with seating for 480; faculty offices, and the Office of the Collegewide Dean of Mathematics, Statistics, and Data Science.